Top Reasons Parents Seek Sole Custody: Key Benefits, Legal Requirements & Child Welfare Insights

 Geographic Distance: If parents live far apart, sole custody may simplify logistics for the child’s daily life.

-Can sole custody be modified later?
+Can sole custody arrangements be changed or modified later?

 Conclusion: Advocating for Your Child’s Best Interests